PM, Vice Prez pay tributes to Pulwama martyrs; CRPF says nation will not forget their sacrifice | Law-Order

 ''No Indian can forget this day.
 Two years ago, the Pulwama attack happened.
 We pay homage to all the martyrs.
 We are proud of our security forces and their bravery will continue to inspire generations,'' Modi said at an event in Chennai.

-Vice President M Venkaiah Naidu, Union Home Minister Amit Shah were among leaders who remembered the 40 jawans on the second anniversary of the deadly attack, along with film personalities like Akshay Kumar, Varun Dhawan and Rajkumar Rao.
+Vice President M Venkaiah Naidu, Union Home Minister Amit Shah and Defence Minister Rajnath Singh were among leaders who remembered the 40 jawans on the second anniversary of the deadly attack, along with film personalities like Akshay Kumar, Varun Dhawan and Rajkumar Rao.

 Senior officers of the force at its headquarters here participated in the event in the virtual mode, CRPF spokesperson Deputy Inspector General (DIG) Moses Dhinakaran said.